 Please read the admission requirements carefully before you submit your application.

 Information about specific admission requirements is available on the webpage of each individual programme.
 Go to the master's homepage to find the programme you want to apply to.

-Please note that it will not be possible for applicants from outside the EU/EEA to apply for admission to the Master's degree programme in Applied Computer and Information Technology (ACIT) starting autumn 2022.
+Please note that it will not be possible for applicants from outside the EU/EEA to apply for admission to the Master's degree programme in Applied Computer and Information Technology (ACIT) and the Master's degree programme in Structural Engineering and Building Technology starting autumn 2022.
 Students with deferred admission from autumn 2021 will receive information from the Admissions Office at OsloMet regarding their admission.

 You are only qualified if you meet the admission requirements.
 If you are not qualified, your application will be rejected.

 The minimum academic requirement for admission to any master's degree programme at OsloMet is the grade C in the ECTS system (or equivalent).
 The Norwegian grade C is described as a good grade, generally comparable to a B in the American system, or a Second Class Upper in the British system.

 Please note that eligible applicants who fulfill the minimum grade requirement will compete for a place on the programme.
 Meeting the minimum average grade requirement does not guarantee admission, since the admission process is highly competitive.
 Applicants are ranked based on the grade point average from the bachelor’s degree.
 For some programmes you may get additional points for extra education/work experience.
 You will find further information on the master degree programme's homepage.

 You must upload all the required documents for admission as a part of your application.

 You also need to document your English proficiency.

 Please note that bachelor’s degrees from some countries may not be recognised as equivalent to a Norwegian bachelor’s degree.
 Significant differences between education systems in Norway and the country of origin may result in that only parts of the foreign education will be recognised as equivalent to Norwegian higher education.